alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 Audio files are from [FNAF 1](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf) and [FNAF 2](https://downloads.khinsider.com/game-soundtracks/album/five-nights-at-freddy-s-fnaf-2-sfx) with minor modifications.
 This project is not intended to be commercialized anyway.

 And lastly, thank you, Markiplier; I do not play scary games at all, but I watched all the FNAF videos from the very beginning.
-It was really fun indeed.
+It was fun indeed, especially when you screamed. :p